Skip to main content

 9. After resolving, Swift Package Manager will let you choose all the targets to add the package to.

 10. Click Finish.
-Now you should see Ramp package listed under Swift Packages and be able to use it in your code.
+Now you should see Ramp Network package listed under Swift Packages and be able to use it in your code.

 Swift Package Manager issues